Well-known high street name closes another York shop

 Read next:

-- Wanted man still on the run in North Yorkshire after a month

-The closure is in addition to Boots in Clifton, near Clifton Green, shutting up shop on February 17.
+- 'I live in grief' - York family in desperate plea to find out what happened to Lizzie

-A sign in the store’s window says the nearest store for collecting prescription will be the Boots in Heworth village.
+A sign in the store’s window says the nearest store is now the main branch in Coney Street.

-It adds that other stores nearby are the Boots in Tang Hall Lane and the store in Monks Cross Shopping Park.

 The news follows the closure of Boots branches across York.